 They will help you schedule follow up appointments and refer you to sober living facilities along with alumni programs.
 Case managers will also assist you in bridging the gap between addiction and sobriety.

 Case management is most beneficial for individuals recovering from drug and alcohol addiction.
 It is still especially crucial for individuals who are also learning to cope with symptoms of depression, anxiety, or other psychiatric disorders.
-Contact our admission coordinator’s here at Ken Seeley Rehab Centers to learn more about how our team uses case management as part of a comprehensive recovery plan.
+Contact our admission coordinator’s here or call Ken Seeley Rehab Centers to learn more about how our team uses case management as part of a comprehensive recovery plan.